MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/adventure-works-theme.md

 The Adventure Works theme provides the following new capabilities:

-- Video player module now supports heading, paragraph, and links functionality for additional storytelling.
+- The video player module now supports heading, paragraph, and links functionality for additional storytelling.
 - Better transition of content using animation.
-- Add to cart action invokes the mini cart instead of providing a notification.
+- The "add to cart" action invokes the mini cart instead of providing a notification.
 - Quick view module is a pane that slides in on both desktop and mobile viewports.
 - New layouts for the site pages.
-- Cart and mini-cart allow marketing content to be configured when empty.
+- The cart and mini-cart allow marketing content to be configured when empty.
-- Mini cart can show promotional messages, for example *Free shipping on orders over $50*.
+- Mini cart can show promotional messages, for example "Free shipping on orders over $50."
-- Description cards on search and category pages.
+- Description cards render on search and category pages.

 The Adventure Works theme now includes the following storytelling modules in the Commerce module library: